aasem-research-work/assistant-pack/SRS.md

 The Assist-Pack app is a personal assistant application designed to help legal professionals, educators, coaches, doctors, and surgeons manage their daily tasks, schedules, and follow-ups.
 The application will be developed using React Native and will be fully functional offline, with no need for an internet connection.

 ## 1.3 Definitions, Acronyms, and AbbreviationsSRS:
+Software Requirements Specification
+- React Native: A JavaScript framework for building mobile applications for iOS and Android
+- CSV: Comma Separated Values
-Software Requirements SpecificationReact Native: A JavaScript framework for building mobile applications for iOS and AndroidCSV: Comma Separated ValuesDevOps: Development and Operations, an approach to software development that emphasizes collaboration and automation.
+- DevOps: Development and Operations, an approach to software development that emphasizes collaboration and automation.

 ## 1.4 ReferencesReact Native documentation:
 https://reactnative.dev/docs/getting-startedSoftware Engineering Standards and Guidelines: https://www.iso.org/isoiec-25010-standards.html

 ## 1.5 Overview
 The remainder of this document is organized as follows:
-Chapter 2: Overall Description - Provides a high-level description of the product, including its functions, user classes, operating environment, and constraints.Chapter 3: System Features - Describes the main features of the Assist-Pack app in detail.Chapter 4: External Interface Requirements - Details the user, hardware, software, and communication interfaces for the app.Chapter 5: Non-Functional Requirements - Outlines the performance, safety, security, and other quality attributes for the app.Chapter 6: Other Requirements - Covers additional requirements, such as the app running in the background and CSV data export.Chapter 7: Future Releases - Presents potential enhancements and integrations for future releases of the Assist-Pack app.Chapter 8: Appendices - Provides supplementary information, including a glossary, use case diagrams, and mockups or wireframes.
+- Chapter 2: Overall Description - Provides a high-level description of the product, including its functions, user classes, operating environment, and constraints.Chapter
+- 3: System Features - Describes the main features of the Assist-Pack app in detail.Chapter
+- 4: External Interface Requirements - Details the user, hardware, software, and communication interfaces for the app.Chapter
+- 5: Non-Functional Requirements - Outlines the performance, safety, security, and other quality attributes for the app.Chapter
+- 6: Other Requirements - Covers additional requirements, such as the app running in the background and CSV data export.Chapter
+- 7: Future Releases - Presents potential enhancements and integrations for future releases of the Assist-Pack app.Chapter
+- 8: Appendices - Provides supplementary information, including a glossary, use case diagrams, and mockups or wireframes.

 # Overall Description